big-building-data/flink-aggregations/README.md

 clone this repository and create the jar:

-    git clone git@gitlab.forge.hefr.ch:bbdata/flink-aggregations.git
+    git git@github.com:big-building-data/flink-aggregations.git
     cd flink-aggregations
     mvn package

-Copy the jar to daplab-app-1 (if not already on the daplab) :

-    scp target/flink-aggregations-*-full.jar daplab-app-1.fri.lan:/opt/bbdata/flink

 Create a `config.properties` file based on the template available in `src/main/resources/config.properties-template` and modify the values accordingly.
-If you intend to run this application with multiple granularites, ensure you create different properties files for each, changing the `window.granularity` and the `kafka.consumer.group` properties.
+If you intend to run this application with multiple granularites, ensure you create different properties files for each, changing AT LEAST the `window.granularity` and the `kafka.consumer.group` properties.

 ### Running the application (yarn)